 “Regardless of your skillset or the audience you serve, 99% of what you do is the same as the competition.
 The remaining 1% is unique to you.
 That’s your personal brand.
 That last 1% is how you stand out, differentiate, build a tribe, become known.
 That 1% is the most difficult and most scary part to work on.
 Because it’s you, the real, honest, vulnerable you.
 Yet, this is how you stand out in a crowded world.”

 Let’s face it: there is a ton of competition in our space nowadays, especially with the Internet at the disposal of billions of people.
-The world is a noisy place, and there’s simply a whole lot happening these days.
-There are plenty of ways to make money, and trust me, most of which are rather unfulfilling.
+The world is a noisy place, and there’s a whole lot happening these days.
+There are plenty of ways to make money, and trust me, most of which are somewhat unfulfilling.

 When I started creating, as Jeremy says, I felt alive.
 I didn’t want to be doing any but, and that was a great place to be.
 (And is still a great place to be.)